TiendaNube/nube-sdk/packages/doc/docs/state.md

   ui: UI;

   /**
-   * Informaion about shipping, such as avaliable options, selected option and custom labels.
+   * Information about shipping, such as available options, selected option and custom labels.
    * This property may be null depending on the page it is accessed from.
    */
   shipping: Nullable<Shipping>;